-- The federal veteran verification number, for firms certified through the Vets First CVE Verification Program, is the company's SAM UEI number.
+- The federal veteran verification number, for firms certified through the Veteran Small Business Verification Program, is the company's SAM UEI number.

 Upon entering your veteran verification type, be sure to save your changes before exiting eMMA.
 All veteran verification numbers are verified during the certification process.